dbfriend/pgdumpall/README.md

 0 22 * * * /var/lib/pgsql/pg-backup.sh
 ```

-# postgresql-banner.sh
+## postgresql-banner.sh
-This small script shows some basic information about the PostgreSQL database
+This small script shows some basic information about the PostgreSQL database.
+It should be placed at location "/etc/profile.d/" with 644 permissions to become active for every OS user